OWASP/owasp-mastg/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md

 What's more, mobile app security testers encounter anti-reversing mechanisms in their daily work, and they not only need ways to "deal" with them to enable dynamic analysis, but also to assess whether these mechanisms are used appropriately and effectively.
 Giving clients  advice like "you must use obfuscation" or "never obfuscate code because it's useless" doesn't cut it.
 However, most mobile app security testers have a background in network and web application security, and lack the reverse engineering and cracking skills required to form an opinion.
 On top of that, there is no methodology or even industry consensus on how anti-reversing schemes should be assessed.

 The point of software-based reversing defenses is indeed to add obscurity - enough to deter some adversaries from achieving certain goals.
-There are several reason why developers choose to do this: For example, the intention could be to make it more difficult to steal the source code and IP, or to prevent malware running on the same device from tampering with the runtime behaviour of the app.
+There are several reason why developers choose to do this: For example, the intention could be to make it more difficult to steal the source code and IP, or to prevent malware running on the same device from tampering with the runtime behavior of the app.

 Resilience testing is the process of evaluating the robustness of the a software protection scheme against particular threats.
 Typically, this kind of testing is performed using a black-box approach, with the objective of circumventing the software protection scheme and reaching a pre-defined goal, such as extracting sensitive assets.
 This process requires skills that are not typically associated with penetration testing: The tester must be able to handle advanced anti-reversing tricks and obfuscation techniques.
 Traditionally, this is the domain of malware analysts.